 If you are interested in Scrum (being one of the most popular Agile frameworks), or if you are planning to join a Scrum team, this course is designed for you.
-This course will not only inspire you but also equip you to start ‘Scrumming’ the very next day.

 Scrum Master training has two options.
 DVT presents the official international Certified Scrum Master training course as well as SCRUM training (this course) which is certified locally.
 Both are valuable courses however SCRUM training is more cost effective for teams due to it being locally certified.